bryanfrazee/hive-ai-JiraTestGen/README.md

 - Create a Jira Token

 1. User creates a story in Jira.
-2. Download jitatestgen.py from repo and update variables at the top of the script.
+2. Download jiratestgen.py from repo and update variables at the top of the script.
+3. Run python3 jiratestgen.py <issue/story # ie..
+SCRUM-1> (takes about 1 minute)
-3. LLM generates test cases + code.
+4. LLM generates test cases + code.
-4. Output is stored in repos and linked back to the Jira story in the comments section.
+5. Output is stored in repos and linked back to the Jira story in the comments section.
-5. *(Future)* CI/CD runs generated tests and reports back to Jira.
+6. *(Future)* CI/CD runs generated tests and reports back to Jira.

 ---